Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

-The Manage watchers link is only available to administrators of a space.
+The Manage watchers option is only available to administrators of a space.

 Use @mentions for any work where you need someone else's input or want to assign someone a task.
 Mentioning someone works like a tag—they'll immediately get a notification that they've been mentioned, and can click through to the content.
 If you mention someone when creating a task, it'll assign that task to them and they can find it in their profile.